librasteve/raku-Cro-Website-Basic/README.md

 Dear SmokeMachine

-I am impressed with the work you have been doing with Cromponents, there are many areas that I agree we need a library like this to power up Cro.
+I am impressed with the work you have been doing with Cromponents, there are many areas that I agree with.
+We definitely need a library like this to power up Cro.

-Here are the things I like:
+Here are some of the things I like:

 - easy to write components in crotmp
 - nestable components